gratis-katze/FileShare/README.md

-# FileShare - Cloud Storage Server
+# FelixShare - Cloud Storage Server

 A simple file transfer application that turns any laptop into personal cloud storage.
 Access your files locally or from anywhere on the internet!